ben-lotze/popular-movies-stage2/README.md

     * user can tap a button to mark it as a Favorite.

 #### Network / Threading / Background Threads
+* UI gets populated after data was loaded with Loader in background task
 * Queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.
 * Requests related videos for a selected movie via the /movie/{id}/videos endpoint.
 * Requests user reviews for a selected movie via the /movie/{id}/reviews endpoint.